bergesinstitute/graf-method/book-3-unit-5.md

 7. When we were living in Vietnam, we would always eat with our friends in the market.
 8. When Ana was living in the U.S., she used to like to eat hamburgers.
 9. I used to be a doctor, but now I am a lawyer.
 I used to work at a hospital, but now I work at an office.
-10. Last night I saw Michael, and we had a coffee in the restaurant near my office.
+10. Michael and I had a coffee in the restaurant near my office.
 11. I went to Carla's party last weekend.
 She was very happy and the food was delicious.

-We had a lot of fun.
+## 4. Traducir.
+Puedes usar un diccionario para buscar las palabras que no conoces.

+1. On May 22nd, there was a party in my apartment.
+2. I arrived at the house.
+My mother was watching TV and my father was cooking in the kitchen.
+3. There was an interesting concert last Saturday at Lincoln Center.
+4. At the party, there was a lot of food.
+Also, there were musicians playing music.
+5. There was a book on the table.
+6. There were two cats at Peter's apartment.
+7. There was music at the restaurant.
+At 6 PM, there was a magic show (espectáculo de magia).
+8. I dance salsa perfectly.
+9. I run rapidly and Irene runs slowly.
+10. When I was living in Valencia, I used to go to the beach a lot.
+11. While I was writing, my dog was sleeping.
+12. When I was a kid, I used to play the piano every day.
+13. Fortunately, my aunt visited my brother last week.
+When we were living in Bogotá, she would never visit my brother.
+14. Surprisingly, my friend Peter and his wife were happy.
+15. My cousin James was always sad when he would sing out of tune (desafinado) at the karaoke.

+## 5. Números ordinales

+5th

+9th

+1st

+3rd

+10th

+second

+fourth

+7th

+sixth

-## 4. Comentario de texto
+## 6. Comentario de texto

 ### Mis abuelos